As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 There are three main methods to tell if a rock has been dyed – you should inspect yours for these signs.

-When rocks are not completely smooth before they are dyed, it’s common for a small divot colored slightly more after the process.
+When rocks are not completely smooth before dyeing, it’s common for a small divot to be colored slightly more after the process.
 Such divots would be nearly visually indistinct without dye.

-Similarly, larger cracks at the surface of the stone will absorb more dye and lead to a darker color.
+Similarly, larger cracks at the stone’s surface will absorb more dye and lead to a darker color.

 Other Methods